 The first thing to remember when facing any divorce in the matter of digital evidence is to remain as civil as possible.
 Never text, tweet, or post to social media anything in a moment where you are upset.
 Take a step back and gain some control.
 Then your response should be as mature as possible to avoid future problems in court.

 A basic in regard to texting is to keep it short – one to two sentences stating the facts.
 That prevents rants.
 If whatever you need to say involves more details, say it in an email.
 It takes longer to write emails which gives you more perspective.
 Then proofread what you have read and delete anything that could put you in a bad light in the eyes of a future judge.

-Ready to learn more about how we can help you with a Chicago divorce or family law issue?
+Ready to learn more about how we can help you with a Chicago family law issue?
 Phone our offices at (312) 487-2795 to get started today.